-clkset(mode, freq)
+clkset(mode, freq, xsel)

 Propeller built in function.
 On the P1, this acts the same as the Spin clkset function.
 On P2, this does two hubset instructions, the first to set the oscillator and the second (after a short delay) to actually enable it.
-The mode parameter gives the setup value for the oscillator.
-For backwards compatibility, if the xsel field (bottom 2 bits) is 0b00 then 0b11 is used instead.
+The mode parameter gives the setup value for the oscillator, and the second hubset to enable the oscillator uses mode + xsel as its parameter.
+If xsel is omitted, it defaults to 3.